AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/triggers-and-filters-for-mobile-smart-campaigns.md

 ---
 # Triggers and Filters for Mobile Smart Campaigns {#triggers-and-filters-for-mobile-smart-campaigns}

-You can set up triggers and filters for a Mobile App smart campaign.
+You can set up triggers and filters for a Mobile App Smart Campaign.

 For most activities, there are a trigger, a filter, and an inactivity filter.
-Use inactivity filters to track an action, such as tapping a push notification, that *didn't* happen.
+Use inactivity filters to track an action, such as tapping a push notification, that _didn't_ happen.

 * Mobile App Is/Was Installed
 * Mobile App Is/Was Opened